life-itself/community/content/programs/spring-praxis-2024.md

 created: 2024-02-21
 ---

-This residency will be hosted by Ivo Mensch ( Host)  supported by Lisa Heinrichs ( steward)
-While engaging in conscious community practices held by a lightweight developmental frame you wll have the opportunity to focus on common inquiry.
-For our practice evenings at the Hub it means the focus is less on individual development but more on the space and substance of our in-betweenness, including tensions and differences.
+The focus of this residency  is less on individual development but more on the space and substance of our in-betweenness, including tensions and differences.
 Expect practices like Circling, Emergent Dialogue and various forms of collective inquiry into the mystery of “We”..
 Every day, residents are supported by an invisible framework based on Minimum Viable Practices (MVPs): shared cooking, silent meditation, house cleaning and garden care, all of which help us navigate our emotions in a dynamic way.

 Regarding food, we use a system inspired by zen temples where everyone takes turns being daily head chef supported by the food guardian ( tenzo) to create a sustainable and nourrishing collective system.